-The NAO's guidance requires us to carry out work at the planning stage to identify whether or not a Value for Money (VFM) risk exists.
+The NAO's guidance requires us to carry out work at the planning stage to identify whether or not a value for money (VFM) audit risk exists.
 Risk, in the context of our VFM work, is the risk that we come to an incorrect conclusion rather than the risk of the arrangements in place at the Council being inadequate.
 As outlined above, we draw on our deep understanding of the Council and its partners, the local and national economy and wider knowledge of the public sector.

-For the 2017/18 financial year, we have not identified any significant risk to our VFM work.
+For the 2018/19 financial year, we have not identified any significant audit risks to our VFM conclusion work.